+STUDY HALL

-STUDY HALL PARENTS AND STUDENTS SHOULD READ THE FOLLOWING PARAGRAPH VERY CAREFULLY.
+PARENTS AND STUDENTS SHOULD READ THE FOLLOWING PARAGRAPH VERY CAREFULLY.

 As the name suggests, a study hall is a place to work and study, not a place for students to play.
 Such things as talking, chewing gum, playing games, boisterous activity, etc. will not be tolerated.
 Each day students are required to bring something to study as they report to study hall.
-In situations where students may need to recover credits, they may have a Study Hall assigned to their schedule to ensure they stay on track for graduation.
 Violation of these guidelines will result in appropriate disciplinary action.

-PART III: STUDENT BEHAVIOR/CONDUCT
+ART III: STUDENT BEHAVIOR/CONDUCT